CHESTER, Ill. (AP) -- A judge has delayed Drew Peterson's murder-for-hire trial.

-CHESTER, Ill.
-(AP) -- The former suburban Chicago police officer convicted of killing his third wife and suspected in his fourth spouse's disappearance is returning to court on charges of trying to hire someone to kill the prosecutor who helped put him in state prison.
+The former suburban Chicago police officer is accused of trying to hire a fellow prison inmate to kill the prosecutor who helped convict him in his ex-wife's death.